 Norton Shores is a medium-sized city located in the state of Michigan.
 With a population of 24,208 people and five constituent neighborhoods, Norton Shores is the 55th largest community in Michigan.

 Norton Shores is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Norton Shores is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Norton Shores who work in sales jobs (13.10%), office and administrative support (12.91%), and management occupations (10.10%).
+There are especially a lot of people living in Norton Shores who work in office and administrative support (14.22%), sales jobs (11.08%), and management occupations (10.70%).

-The per capita income in Norton Shores in 2010 was $28,255, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $113,020 for a family of four.
+The per capita income in Norton Shores in 2010 was $28,231, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $112,924 for a family of four.
 However, Norton Shores contains both very wealthy and poor people as well.

 The most common language spoken in Norton Shores is English.
 Other important languages spoken here include Spanish and Chinese.